Select Page

 CONCEPT AND RESEARCH

-The sculpture Gravitas Sugit is a sculpture and game where school kids cooperate and compete in building a machine that moves a heavy ball from a pinball game from the start area at level 1 to the goal at the end of level four.
+Gravitas Sugit is a sculpture and game where school kids cooperate and compete in building a machine that moves a heavy ball from a pinball game from the start area at level 1 to the goal at the end of level four.
 The sculpture was developed to participate in what is known as The Cultural School Satchel in Norway – a government funded program to introduce art and artists for all school children in Norway.
 In particular the sculpture was shown at our studio in Skien where school children visited our studio, got an introduction to our art practise and the worked together on building the marble run machine sculpture.

 Photo above by B. Tørdal